box/box-windows-sdk-v2/migration-guide.md

 Box APIs can return and accept objects with different schemas at certain endpoints.
 This means that in C#, they must be represented by different classes to take full advantage of the type system.

-Legacy `Box Windows V2 SDK` used approach with common ancestor, by returning base object (in this case `BoxEntity`) that needed to be explicitly casted to the desired type.
+The v5 version of the `Box Windows V2 SDK` used approach with common ancestor, by returning base object (in this case `BoxEntity`) that needed to be explicitly cast to the desired type.

 ```c#
 var enterpriseEvents = await boxClient.EventsManager.EnterpriseEventsAsync();